The One Quick and Easy Way to Slash the High Cost of Groceries

 What we’re experiencing is inflation—the cost of goods and services increasing faster than wages.
-The cost of the things you need to live is going up while your paycheck stays the same.
-That means you’re losing ground, Last month you could buy a gallon of gas for $2.25 but this month that same amount of money might get you only 3/4 of a gallon.
+The cost of the things you need to live are going up while your paycheck stays the same.
+That means you’re losing ground.
+Nothing ruins an appetite quite like rising food prices.
+Still, this situation is not without one reasonable, simple solution— guaranteed method of shopping that will reduce your grocery tab by at least 25%.

 Know this: Retailers are as nervous about inflation as consumers are.
 The way store owners deal with rising prices is to manipulate their customers into thinking it’s not so bad.
 Sounds harsh?
 Maybe, but we need to understand this: manipulation is just another word for marketing.
 It’s the way the game is played—the grocery game!

 As consumers, we play the grocery game every time we shop for groceries whether that’s in-store on online.
 The retailers are our opponents.
 And trust me on this: Retailers have a playbook.
 They have a plan and they use every opportunity to get us to do their bidding.
 What we need is to take a peek into our opponent’s playbook.

 There are myriad ways to reduce the cost of groceries from clipping coupons to using apps that compare prices—some even giving cash back.
 I encourage you to participate in all of those opportunities if that’s your thing.
 The bad news is that for some, that process is just too tedious to be sustainable.
 But not to worry:

 There exists one quick and easy way to make your food dollars stretch so far you kick the snot out of inflation.
 Just one thing.
 Determine to only buy food items that are on sale—that you know are really on sale, not just prettied up to look like it.
 That’s the goal.
 And when you find a super sale, buy enough at the sale price to last until the next time it will be on sale.

 Know your prices